Let’s Talk

-If you’re feeling overwhelmed by all that’s happening in the world today – political division, rising levels of gun violence, centuries of systemic racism and economic disparities, and much more – remember, it’s OK to not be OK.
-You’re not alone.
+If you’re feeling overwhelmed by all that’s happening in the world today – political division, rising levels of gun violence, centuries of systemic racism and economic disparities, and much more – remember, you’re not alone.

 The City of Philadelphia Department of Behavioral Health and Intellectual disAbilities (DBHIDS) is here to help.